Home » Should We Eat Like Chimpanzees? How to Go Back to Our Natural Diet.

 Knowing the diet of our closest living relatives helps us understand what foods best suit human biology.

 Humans and chimpanzees also share many adaptive features that specialize us as fruit-eaters.
 But are we still as frugivorous as chimpanzees?
 More scientists should ask this essential question!
-And as a follow-up question: “what can we learn from wild primate diets?”.
-Like this citation from K. Milton in Nature (1999) in her scientific work:
+And as a follow-up question: “What can we learn from wild primate diets?”.
+Like this citation from K. Milton‘s research published in the journal Nutrition (1999):

 Is a high-fruit tropical diet the most suitable diet for our biology?
 There are many indications that this might be the case!
 And in real life, the number of people adopting a high-fruit diet is growing – and reporting tremendous health benefits!